AbhinayYendoti/incubyte-sweet-shop-management/README.md

 Protected endpoints for admin and inventory operations

-Frontend auth forms with session handling
+Frontend authentication forms with session handling

 3.2 Sweets API